mbeineris/BackupBundle/README.md

 ```
 Advanced Usage
 ============
-You can create a listener to modify your entities on pre_backup event or do something on post_backup (ex. send mail).
+You can create a listener to modify your entities on pre_backup event or do something on backup_finished (ex. send mail).
 ```php

 // src/AppBundle/Listener/BackupListener.php